kuriwaki/modern-weighting-2021/README.md

 frame <- read_rds("data/pop_microdata.rds")
 ```

+**poll** is a survey of 1,000 people.
+It is a *biased* sample of the
+population, which we call **frame** (the sampling frame) here.
+Many
+times in a survey context we do not have a decent frame available, but
+we will use it here

+-   `Y` is a binary variable of outcome of interest (e.g. Yes to some
+    public opinion question).
+It is a synthetic variable I made up; the
+    content is not important here.
+It is not observed in the sampling
+    frame — the point of a poll is that you only observe the data of
+    interest in your sample, but you care about generalizing to the
+    population.
+-   `S` is an indicator for Selection / Survey Inclusion.
+It is recorded
+    in the frame.
+It is 1 if the item in the frame ended up in the
+    survey, 0 otherwise.
+-   `ID` is a common numeric ID for merging.
+-   All other variables follow the CCES / Cumulative CCES

-Note: how to read this document.
-The preview on github is a compiled
+*How to read this document.* The preview on github is a compiled version
-version of README.Rmd.
-The README.Rmd has the code to produce all the
+of README.Rmd.
+The README.Rmd has the code to produce all the results,
-results, but the preview only shows the results.
-If you need to check
+but the preview only shows the results.
+If you need to check the
-the answers, you can check the Rmd.
+answers, you can check the Rmd.
 Alternatively, you can convert the
 solutions as a R script with `knitr::purl("README.Rmd")`.